Blacksujit/Rakshak/README.md

 Utilizes machine learning models to detect spam messages, emails, MMS, and SMS.
 ## Phone Number Analysis:
 Determines whether phone numbers are spam or legitimate.
-## Chatbot Integration:
+## Chatbot For Communication and awareness:
 Includes a chatbot interface where users can inquire about spam prevention methods and safety tips.
-## API Integration:
-Integrates APIs for data fetching, enabling real-time information retrieval for spam detection.
-## Twilio Integration:
+## Spam Call Prevention:
 Utilizes Twilio API for spam call detection and prevention.